Early Clostridium difficile infection during allogeneic hematopoietic stem cell transplantation.

 Kinnebrew MA, Lee YJ, Jenq RR, Lipuma L, Littmann ER, Gobourne A, No D, vanden Brink M, Pamer EG, Taur Y. PLoS One.
 2014 Mar 24;9(3)

 Infection with the bacterium Clostridium difficile, commonly known as C. Diff, is the most common cause of diarrhea in hospitalized patients.
-In this study, we analyzed fecal samples of patients receiving treatment for blood cancers to determine how many of these patients get infected with C. Diff during the course of their treatment, when these infections occur, and how severe the infections are.
+In this study, we analyzed fecal samples of patients receiving treatment for blood cancers to determine what percentage of patients get infected with C. Diff during the course of their treatment, when these infections occur, and how severe the infections are.